-How do I get the most Qantas Points from a credit card?
+How to maximise your Qantas Points earnings from a credit card

 The amount of Qantas Points you earn with a frequent flyer credit card depends on a wide range of factors, but you can boost your balance by considering the following features:

 - Sign up bonus offers.
 Some Qantas Frequent Flyer credit cards offer bonus points for new customers when you sign up and spend a set amount of money in the first few months, often leading to thousands of additional points for your account.
 Make sure you familiarise yourself with the terms and conditions before applying though.

 - Earn rate.
 The number of points you earn can be as little as 0.25 or as much as 1.5 for every $1 you spend on the card.
 The higher this earning rate, the more points you will ultimately get from paying with plastic.

 - Dual card accounts.
 Generally, American Express credit cards have the highest earn rate when compared to MasterCard or Visa options but they are not as widely accepted.
 So some reward credit cards will come with both an American Express and MasterCard or Visa option to help you maximise rewards.